mpg-age-bioinformatics/jawm/README.md

 jawm simple.py
 ```

-Take a look at the [jawm_demo](https://github.com/mpg-age-bioinformatics/jawm_demo) for more demos of jawm workflows.
+Take a look at [jawm_demo](https://github.com/mpg-age-bioinformatics/jawm_demo) for more demos of jawm workflows.

 ## Developing your first jawm workfow